remarcmij/JavaScript1/Week2/MAKEME.md

 On freeCodeCamp.com please do the [Basic JavaScript](https://www.freecodecamp.com/challenges/learn-how-free-code-camp-works) exercises up and until the __"Shopping List"__ exercise (there are some topics we did not cover but you can do it).

+> Note that, unfortunately, the freeCodeCamp challenges leave you no choice but to use the older `var` keyword, instead of the more modern `const` and `let` keywords that you should use for the other homework.

 ## Step 5: Read before next lecture

 _Deadline Sunday morning_